Dr. Peter Gloystein: between art and entrepreneurship

 Cultural commitment gives me great pleasure.
 That is why I like to support institutions that are close to my heart.
 I see myself as an interested, enthusiastic and relatively knowledgeable layman who appreciates gaining insight into the human, political and social dimensions of life through art and experiencing inspiring encounters with artists.
 I would like to pass on my fascination to other people, because I firmly believe that art not only brings joy, but also broadens horizons and teaches life.

-My aim is to bring new art projects to life and to get young people excited about sophisticated, contemporary art.
-I would like to attract sponsors from society, business and politics who are just as committed as I am.
+My aim is to bring new art projects to life and to get young people excited about sophisticated, contemporary and also classical art.
+I would like to attract sponsors and donours from society, business and politics who are just as committed as I am.

 Peter